PALab/place/docs/README.txt

 PyPAL
 =====

 PyPAL is an open-source Python package for laboratory automation and data analysis.
-It is designed for use with equipment required for non-contact laser-generated ultrasound experiments.
+It includes Python modules to control instruments used for non-contact laser-generated ultrasound experiments, example implementation scripts, and modules for plotting and processing data.

 Contributors:
 Jami L Johnson